Trypanosomiasis

 - PCR and culture are also available.

-- The gold standard for the diagnosis of T. cruzi is a combination of clinical signs and positive serology.
+- The gold standard for the diagnosis of T. cruzi is a combination of clinical signs and positive diagnostic test.

 Treatment

-- Benznidazole is the drug of choice for treating T. cruzi in dogs but is not available in the United States.
+- Benznidazole is the drug of choice for treating T. cruzi in dogs but may not be available in the United States.
+Some strains are resistant to benznidazole.

 - Additional therapy should target the cardiac dysfunction.